Coushatta: History

-The Coushatta were traditionally agriculturalists, growing a variety of maize, beans, and squash, and supplementing their diet by hunting game and fish.
+The Coushatta were historically farmers, growing a variety of maize, beans, and squash, and supplementing their diet by hunting game and fish.
 They are known for their skill at basketry.
 Nearly all the Spanish expeditions (including the 1539-1543 Hernando de Soto Expedition) into the interior of Spanish Florida recorded encountering the original town of the tribe.
 It was believed to be located in the Tennessee River Valley.
-(Click here for a list of towns encountered by the Hernando de Soto Expedition.)
 The Spanish referred to the people as Coste, with their nearby neighbors being the Chiaha, Chiska, Yuchi, Tasquiqui, and Tali.

-Under pressure from new European settlers in the 17th-18th centuries the Coushatta migrated west into present-day Alabama.
+In the 17th and 18th centuries, avoiding the encroachment by European settlers, the Coushatta migrated west into present-day Alabama.
 Along the way they established their town at Nickajack (Ani-Kusati-yi, or Koasati-place, in Cherokee) in the current Marion County, Tennessee.
-Later they founded a major settlement at the north end of Long Island, which is bisected by the present-day Tennessee-Alabama stateline.
+Later they founded a major settlement at the north end of Long Island, which is bisected by the present-day Tennessee–Alabama state line.